carpentries-incubator/high-dimensional-analysis-in-python/_episodes/05-Regression-assumptions.md

     Shapiro-Wilk test: statistic=0.9825, p-value=0.0000000019
     Kolmogorov-Smirnov test: statistic=0.3115, p-value=0.0000000000

 #### Causes of non-normal residuals

 Violations of normality often arise due to...
 - Outliers present in the target variable
+- Skewed target variables: When the target variable is highly skewed, it can also impact the normality of residuals.
+Skewed target variables might result in a skewed distribution of residuals, especially if the model does not account for the skewed nature of the data.
 - Violations of the linearity assumption: If the relationship between the dependent variable and one or more predictor variables is nonlinear, the residuals may show a pattern that deviates from normality.
 Nonlinear relationships can cause the model to under- or overestimate the dependent variable, leading to non-normal residuals.
 - Violations of homoscedasticity: Non-constant variance can lead to residuals that have a non-normal distribution, particularly if the variance increases or decreases systematically with the predicted values.
-- M-issing Predictor Variables: Omitted variable bias can occur when important predictor variables are not included in the model.
+- Missing predictor variables: Omitted variable bias can occur when important predictor variables are not included in the model.
 If these omitted variables are related to the dependent variable, the residuals can deviate from normality.

 Later in the workshop, we can use the following helper function to run the normality tests/visualizations.